-The carrying value of cash and cash equivalents, advance to the Agency, trade payables and non-trade receivables are carried at values which approximate their fair values at the financial year-end date due to their short-term nature.
+The carrying value of cash and cash equivalents and non-trade receivables are carried at values which approximate their fair values at the financial year-end date due to their short-term nature.

 The financial assets, held to maturity are not carried at fair value, however, the fair values are disclosed in Note 7, based on quoted market bid-prices in active markets at the financial year-end date.
-These fair values have been analysed according to a fair value hierarchy as follows:-
+These fair values have been analysed according to a fair value hierarchy as follows: